riscv/sail-riscv/riscof-plugin/sail_cSim/README.md

   the plugin defaults to using `riscv[64/32]-unknown-elf-gcc` compiler.
 If you are using an alternate toolchain or executable, you will need to edit this function.

-- build: This function will simply deduce the values of the a few compile arguments and check if the required tooling available in the system.
+- build: This function will simply generate the values of the a few compile arguments and check if the required tooling is available on the system.

 - runTests: This function will first create a Makefile, where each target of the Makefile corresponds to compiling a specific test and then running it on the sail C-emulator.
 If this plugin is being used to collect coverage of a test via isac, then this function will also append the isac commands for each test in the corresponding Makefile target.

-  Note, that the march values for the compiler for each test can be different and are deduced from the test-list provided to this function.
+  Note, that the march values for the compiler for each test can be different and are generated from the test-list provided to this function.

   Once the Makefile is created, this function will execute the makefile targets in parallel